openequella/openEQUELLA/CONTRIBUTING.md

 npm run build
 ````

-after building the REST module,
-then you can go into the `react-front-end` directory and execute:
+After building the REST module (`oeq-ts-rest-api`), then you can go into the `react-front-end` directory and execute:

 ```bash
 npm ci
 npm run dev
 ```

-the `run dev` will build the React App
+The `run dev` command will build the React App and place the output into the directory from which
-and place the output into the directory from which openEQUELLA serves its web resources.
+openEQUELLA serves its web resources.

 Further to this, you may also wish to utilise the Storybook setup when working on UI  components.
 This can be done by: